 Buying a shed is no small investment so you’ll want to make sure it’s right for you and, more importantly, that it lasts.
 Buying a shed is not as simple as budget and size when it comes to longevity.
 There are quite a few things to consider to make sure you invest in your space wisely, you get your money’s worth and it looks goddamn beautiful in your garden.

 Here we’ll only be guiding you through the best type of sheds: Timber sheds.
-If you want to learn more about different types of sheds we’ve got you covered:
+You can learn more about different types of sheds right here.

 Right now you should have a good idea of what you are using the shed for and how much space you have to work with.
 So what else do you need to consider?
 Here we’ll walk you through: